Tetizera-zz/place-rbrasil2022/README.md

 - Go to your Extension tab, activate it and allow it to be always visible, and go to "Installed Usercripts"

+- Enable the user script on reddit.com/place (it doesn't work on old.reddit!)

-- Click on the + symbol on the right corner and copy the following code:
+- Click on the + symbol on the right corner and copy the code below, enable the script on the r/place site, and refresh the page.
+You may need to refresh the page multiple times until it works.

 ```
 // ==UserScript==